sovity/authority-portal/docs/product/user-documentation/Authority Section.md

 Under "All Connectors", Authority Users and Admins can see all registered connectors of all organizations in the Authority Portal.
 Also, the connector details can be accessed from here.

+Additionally, the status of each connector is displayed, providing insights into their current operational state.
+Each Connector can have the following statuses:
+- Online: The connector is reachable and operational.
+- Offline: The connector is not reachable by the Authority Portal crawler.

+Connectors of type CAAS (Connector as a Service) can also support extended operational statuses.
+These additional statuses provide more granular insights into the state of Connector as a Service Connectors, reflecting their dynamic and managed nature.
+- Init: The connector is in the initialization process.
+- Provisioning: The connector is being set up and is not yet available for use.
+- Deprovisioning: The connector is being decommissioned or removed.
+- Error: An issue has occurred that requires attention.
+- Unknown: Connector has been deleted via other systems and no longer exists.

+In rare cases, additional statuses may appear, reflecting specific scenarios or exceptions in the system's operation.

 ## Dashboard & Reporting